-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, you know they say technology destroys your soul?
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
+This week, you know how they say technology destroys your soul?
 Pffft.
 Compared to old school methods of damnation, it's a rank amateur at best.

-Even by cyberpunk standards, Bloodnet may as well be It Got Worse: The Game.
+Even by cyberpunk standards, BloodNet may as well be It Got Worse: The Game.
 You're Ransom Stark, a man whose life consists of telling people his name and knowing that in their head, they're thinking "What a dick."
-You look like Two Face after discovering moisturiser.
+You look like Two-Face discovered moisturiser.
 You're a freelancer, and the economy hasn't got much better over the years.
 And as if being stuck in a hellish cyberfuture of cyberalleys and cybermurderers isn't enough to cyberdeal with, you're now a vampire.

 Then things really start to suck.
 In more ways than one.
 Which is a clever reference to the whole vampire thing.
 Sorry if that was too subtle.
 You see, as a vampire, you drink blood.
 And also, the current situation is an undesirable one, meaning... oh, you get the idea.
 (Vampires like to suck on necks.)

 Looking back, it's hard to remember how much of this was built on aspiration and how much on fear.
-Either way, it's handily demonstrated by this video - Exhibit 512b in what's now universally referred to as "Reasons You Were Right To Buy A SNES."
-(They include Streets of Rage not being
+Either way, it's handily demonstrated by this video, Exhibit 512b in what's now universally referred to as "Reasons You Were Right To Buy A SNES."
+(They include Streets of Rage not being that good.)

-Bloodnet firmly sticks its fangs into that aesthetic, being one of those games from an era long before focus groups and mass appeal were deemed worth worrying about.
+BloodNet firmly sticks its fangs into that aesthetic, being one of those games from an era long before focus groups and mass appeal were deemed worth worrying about.
 It's an adventure/RPG hybrid that pretty clearly takes everything the designer was into at the time, throws it into a blender, then a couple of days later uses the same blender to make a strawberry milkshake and realises it really should have cleaned it at some point.
 That's the moral of the story here.
+Always wash your kitchenware.

 Also, don't hook up with sexy vampires in bars.
 That never turns out well.

-As for Bloodnet, while I'm sure the designer wasn't in fact a bearded elder designer trying to be down with the kids... it really feels like it at times.
-Even by 1993 standards, its RPG elements had a certain old-school nature, and the writing just tends to be a little... off.
+As for BloodNet, while I'm sure the designer wasn't in fact a bearded elder designer trying to be down with the kids... it really feels like it at times.
+Even by 1993 standards, its RPG elements had a certain old-school nature, and the writing just tends to be a little off.
 It's tough to nail exactly what it is, but... well.
-When you quit, it pops up the message "See you on the net, cyberpunks," like it's trying to fit in a little too hard.
+When you quit, it pops up the message, "See you on the net, cyberpunks," like it's trying to fit in a little too hard.
 Or maybe look at the character creation options.
-It uses the sadly little used these days personality questions to decide your starting stats, with one example being of a member of your former gang—perhaps in the 'hood', or cyber-'hood' as the case may be—going nuts.
+The sadly little used these days personality questions decide your starting stats, with one involving a member of your former gang—perhaps in the 'hood', or cyber-'hood' as the case may be—going nuts.
 One possible solution:

 "Talk him into participating in a series of repetitive, but strenuous tasks in an attempt to exhaust some of his seemingly unlimited energy."